Stress can affect us all- even our youngest children! Here are some strategies to minimize childhood stress at home and at school.

 If you think your child might be experiencing more than typical stresses, be sure to seek help from a trained medical professional.
 Beyond health implications, stress and anxiety can negatively affect school performance.
 This, in turn, creates new pressure – a vicious circle that must be broken.

-Recharge over the weekend
+Recharge Over the Weekend

 It’s important that your child has time to relax and play after school and over the weekend.
-A lot of exercise in the fresh air is the perfect balance to a long school day.
+A lot of exercise in the fresh air is the perfect way to unwind after a long school day.
 Good physical health can help to reduce stress, so make sure your child is eating a healthy diet and getting sufficient sleep.
 Participating in sports activities and getting regular exercise help, too!
 So let your child sleep in and relax on the weekend.
 Regular time off from kindergarten or school can be so helpful- take a family holiday if possible.

 Make sure you spend quality time together as a family.
 Children can feed off their parents’ stress, so if you’re uptight, your child might feel the pressure, too.
 Fortunately, however, relaxed parents often have more relaxed children.